-Engineering, Construction and Infrastructure
+Engineering, Construction & Infrastructure

 Accounting for 6 percent of global GDP, the Engineering, Construction, and Infrastructure industry strongly affects the economy and the environment.
 It serves almost all other industries, and therefore, is greatly influenced by market trends and dynamics.
 Some of the trends that continue to transform the way engineering and construction companies work include technological advancements, regulatory changes, and increasing awareness of climate change.